jackfromeast/TheHulk/crawler-llm/README.md

 + Step4.
 Perform submittion, render or navigation action to check whether the html injection can be stored.

-## TODO: Pipeline for finding html injection using llm-crawler
+## Pipeline for finding html injection using llm-crawler

-@Ishmeals
+1. Modular attack specification
+    - List of websites
+    - Description of vulnerable location
+    - Payload
+    - Payload success verification

+2. Skyvern (3 pass)
+    - Registers accounts on sites
+    - Finds vulnerable locations
+    - Tests vulnerable locations

 ## Limitaions